UNIVERSITY OF NORTH CAROLINA - CHAPEL HILL

-Bachelor’s Degree: The applicant must have completed a four-year U.S. Bachelor's degree like B.S. or B.A from a regionally accredited U.S. institution or its international equivalent.
+Bachelor’s Degree: The applicant must have completed a four-year U.S. Bachelor's degree like B.S. or B.A from a regionally accredited institution or its international equivalent.
 However, if you have a 3-year foreign degree, you might not meet the educational requirement for admission.

-Application Form: Applicants need to fill out an online application form
+Application Form: Applicants must complete an online application form.

-Letters of Recommendation: Three letters of recommendation are required depending on the program a student opts for at SILS
+Letters of Recommendation: Three letters of recommendation are required depending on their chosen program.

 **Minimum Score needed in internet-based TOEFL: 90